List of Fables characters: Great Fairy Witch

 The former leader of the 13th floor who has gone a little crazy, she is the witch from Thumbelina, as seen in flashbacks in the Fables story The Barleycorn Brides.
 It is hinted that Frau Totenkinder was the one who caused her to go mad after she took over the Fairy Witch's role.
 When Totenkinder gave her knitting needles and her bag of wool balls their true forms and names back and stopped knitting, the Great Fairy Witch continued to knit with no needles and no wool.
 She has gone by other names including Ardelia, Cherish, Birdie and Bulah.

 Maddy

 A black cat with a demon-like, pointed tail who has appeared in a few panels with Frau Totenkinder and other witches, she is the acknowledged specialist in matters of locating and hiding and is a shape-shifter.
-Her powers at hiding are so great that Mr. Dark couldn't detect her, when she went to spy on him, although she had trouble keeping away from his detection, calling Mr. Dark the most paranoid and dangerous of any subject she had spied on before.
+Her powers at hiding are so great that Mr. Dark could not detect her, when she went to spy on him, although she had trouble keeping away from his detection, calling Mr. Dark the most paranoid and dangerous of any subject she had spied on before.
 Ozma used her to find Frau Totenkinder before she went into seclusion.
 The character has been revealed to represent both Sycorax from The Tempest and Medea from Greek mythology.
 Maddy seems to be second in command to Ozma, the same way that Ozma herself was always second to Totenkinder.